People who know Ted Swaldo weren’t surprised last year when the Gervasi Vineyard & Italian Bistro began expanding.

 Sinks: Hand-packed Duracast GFRC countertop system, Kemiko Black acid stain with Deco-Crete Color-Dye in Walnut.

 Winery floor: Deco-Crete’s Liquid Metals Cherry Pie metallic epoxy and HP Spartacote’s Sparta-Flex sealer.
-G&M subcontracted a company to diamond grind both floors for prep; the colors and coatings were applied with rollers and squeegees.
+G&M subcontracted a company to diamond grind both floors for prep; the contractor applied the colors and coatings with rollers and squeegees.

 Eatery floor: Black Kemiko acid stain and Deco-Crete Color-Dye in Walnut; sealed with Sparta-Flex from HP Spartacote.